MA Industrial Design Engineering, Royal College of Art

-Master of Economics, University of Antananarivo
+Masters of Economics, University of Antananarivo

 Anselme manages Loowatt SARL operations, including growth strategies, stakeholder relationships, and supply chains.
 Anselme’s master’s degree work centered on microfinance and its potential to create new livelihoods in Madagascar.
 Before joining Loowatt, he spent three years with the American Government through Peace Corps Madagascar training volunteers in small enterprise development, health care, education and environment.

-Master in Management and Marketing, University of Antananarivo
+Masters in Management and Marketing, University of Antananarivo

 Tolotra began working with the Loowatt team in 2012 as a translator.
 His keen interest in Loowatt’s system pushed him to become more deeply involved, and he now coordinates work at the Energy Unit and Compost sites.
 Tolotra has experience in market research and benchmarking, and is applying these skills to broaden the reach of Loowatt, which he believes can help to solve sanitation problems and revolutionize toilets in Madagascar.